-- Group funds (as distinct from collateral lodged by participants) may be exposed to market risk due to changes in market variables such as interest rates, foreign currency rates and equity prices.
-Mitigants for market risk include hedging of foreign exchange risk and monitoring of equity price risk, with appropriate capital allocation. - Credit risk for general business activities arises in the collection of receivables, which principally comprises fees from market participants, issuers, users of market data and other customers.
-Mitigants include active collection procedures on trade receivables and 'ageing' of receivable amounts. - Liquidity risk is mitigated by prudent liquidity management, with forward planning and forecasting of liquidity requirements. - ASX manages its capital at a group level, in accordance with an objective of maintaining a prudent level of surplus net tangible equity.
+Group funds (as distinct from collateral lodged by participants) may be exposed to market risk due to changes in market variables such as interest rates, foreign exchange rates and equity prices.
+Mitigants for market risk include hedging of foreign exchange risk and monitoring of equity price risk, with appropriate capital allocation.

+- Credit risk for the Group's general business activities arises in the collection of receivables, which principally comprise fees from market participants, issuers, users of market data and other customers.
+Mitigants include active collection procedures on trade receivables and 'ageing' of receivable amounts. - Liquidity risk arises from the Group's time-critical payables, and is mitigated by prudent liquidity management, with forward planning and forecasting of liquidity requirements. - ASX may be exposed to capital risk if equity in group entities falls below prudent or regulatory minimum levels.
+ASX manages its capital at a group level, in accordance with an objective of maintaining a prudent level of surplus net tangible equity.
 Ongoing monitoring of cash flows and capital adequacy is conducted via quarterly meetings of CALCO.

-ASX undertakes periodic strategic risk assessments in the context of its overall business plans, through which the ASX strategic risk environment is analysed.
-This analysis is used to identify new strategic business initiatives, such as the projects that delivered the ASX Collateral and OTC derivatives clearing services.
-New projects identified through this process are subject to financial analysis, which includes high, low and base case revenue assumptions and forecasts.
+ASX undertakes periodic strategic risk assessments in the context of its overall business plans.
+Through this process, ASX identifies new strategic business initiatives, such as the projects that delivered the ASX Collateral and over-the-counter (OTC) derivatives clearing services.
+These are subject to financial analysis, which includes high, low and base case revenue assumptions and forecasts.
 Impacts on capital are also determined and analysed.

 ASX undertakes risk assessments when undertaking an expansion of its activities or in the event of material changes to its business.
 Risk assessments are built into ASX's project management framework (see SSF Standard 14.4).
 Under this framework an initial high-level risk indication is defined at the project concept stage.
 This is followed by a formal project risk assessment covering both project delivery risks and impacts to business activities.
-ASX will typically conduct a series of workshops involving project staff to discuss risks associated with the planned service.
-Prior to the project being approved for launch/production, ASX prepares an operational readiness summary and conducts a final workshop to discuss risks that may be associated with initial launch.
+ASX typically conducts a series of workshops involving project staff to discuss risks associated with any planned new service.
+Prior to the approval of a project for launch/production, ASX prepares an operational readiness summary and conducts a final workshop to discuss possible risks associated with initial launch.
 This includes consideration of potential failure scenarios and workarounds, procedures for escalation of issues, and help desk and key staff availability.

-Following launch, the risks of a new activity are captured in business unit risk profiles that are prepared by business unit management every six months.
-CALCO also monitors actual and forecast capital and liquidity requirements on a quarterly basis, including the impact of new projects.
+Following launch, the risks of a new activity are captured in risk profiles that are prepared by business unit management every six months.
+CALCO also monitors actual and forecast capital and liquidity requirements on a quarterly basis, including requirements related to new projects.